numpy/numpy/doc/source/reference/c-api.iterator.rst

 .. cfunction:: int NpyIter_GetNDim(NpyIter* iter)

     Returns the number of dimensions being iterated.
-If coordinates were not requested in the iterator constructor, this value may be smaller than the number of dimensions in the original objects.
+If a multi-index was not requested in the iterator constructor, this value may be smaller than the number of dimensions in the original objects.